 To do this course children have to be at least 7 years of age and be able to reach a height of 140 cm (or 4 feet and 7 inches) with arms stretched and feet flat on the ground.
 Children under the age of 16 must be accompanied by an adult, with a maximum of 10 kids per adult.
 The chaperone can either be a paying customer, and join the kids up in the trees, or supervise from the ground (for which there is no charge).

 As of January, 2022, the cost for the Kids’ Course is about $55.

 To book your adventure see the TAG Whistler website.

 The Beginner Course

 A step up from the Kids’ Course, the Beginner Course takes about an hour and a half to complete (plus or minus).
-As of the summer of 2021, it costs about $60.
+As of January, 2022, it costs about $60.